mfaisalkhatri/shadow-dom-selenium/readme.md

 - This repo contains automation tests for Shadow DOM elements using Selenium WebDriver 4.
 - This repo uses Maven as build tool and TestNG testing framework to run the tests.
 - Google Chrome's Download Page has been used as a demo page to automate Shadow DOM elements.
+- [Watir.com][watirwebsite]  has been used for automating the shadow DOM elements.

 ## Running the Tests

 By default, tests would be running on LambdaTest Platform.
-If you want to run it on your local machine, please update the browser value in `testng.xml` to `chrome` or `firefox` and you should be able to run it in local chrome or firefox respectively.
+If you want to run it on your local machine, please update the browser value in `testng.xml`for test name `Shadow DOM Tests on Watir Website` to
+`chrome` or `firefox` and you should be able to run it in local chrome or firefox respectively.

 - To run the test from command line use the following command: